circlefin/stablecoin-evm/validate/README.contractDiff.md

 The `checkDiff` script compares source code uploaded to Etherscan to source code on the local machine.

-The souce code in Etherscan is a concatenation of several files.
+The source code in Etherscan is a concatenation of several files.
 The script reads comments inside the files to determine which local files were used, then it reads the file and reconstructs the expected source code.